AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-edit-topics.md

 1. To edit or insert an element in a topic, click within the text boundary of the required element to make changes, or place the cursor at the end of the element after which you want to add a new element and select the required element from the toolbar (or press Alt+1 to open the Insert Element popup), which intelligently lists and inserts only valid elements for that location in the topic.

-1. Additionally you can use the an inline element insertion toolbar to quickly insert allowed elements at the cursor position.
-Select **Control + /** for Windows or **Command + /** for Mac to access the elements form the inline element insertion toolbar.
+1. Additionally you can use the Quick insert menu to readily insert allowed elements at the cursor position.
+Select **Control + /** for Windows or **Command + /** for Mac to access the elements.

     >[!NOTE]
     >